sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The switch does not display RADIUS specified DACL’s in the running configuration.
 The ACL however shows up in the user interface show commands.
 Essentially, the DACL configuration is temporary (applied for the duration of the authenticated client session) and not persistent.
 The downloadable ACLs sent by RADIUS are in extended ACL syntax style and are validated just like user created ACLs.
 The ACLs created by the applications are owned by the internal application and hence cannot be deleted by a user.

 Generally, any static ACLs (created by user) applied on the port are removed prior to applying the dynamic ACL on the port.
 Once the application created dynamic ACL is removed/deleted, the static ACLs is re-applied on the port.
 Essentially, static ACLs and dynamic ACLs are mutually exclusive.
 However in certain situations, the static ACLs and dynamic ACLs co-exist on the port.
 In such situations, the static ACLs have lower priority than the dynamic ACLs attached on the port.
-In situations where the client IP address changes, the application created ACLs are automatically updated to accommodate the operational change like a changed client IP address.
+In situations where the client IP address changes, PAC gets to know about it via dhcp-snooping binding tables and the application created ACLs are automatically updated to accommodate the operational change like a changed client IP address.

 ### 2.2.4 Named ACLs